conarwelsh/nettuts-laravel4-and-backbone/readme.md

 - Views (index.blade.php, show.blade.php, create.blade.php, edit.blade.php)
 - Migration
 - Seeds
-- Tests

 We are going to need only 2 resources for this app: a Post resource, and a Comment resource.

 > Note: in a recent update to the generators, I have been receiving a permissions error due to the way my web servers are setup.
-To remedy this problem, I just open up the permissions for the tmp folder that the generators use.
+To remedy this problem, I just open up the permissions for the folder that the generators use.
 Normally I would not open permissions up this way, but this change will only be affected in our development environment so it is safe.

 	sudo chmod -R 777 vendor/way/generators/src/Way/